jopsnow/contact-keeper/README.md

 ## TODO

 - Move all references of `process.env` to something like `config/index.js` or something else.
-- Why does the JWT token always say "Invalid Signature" when checked at https://jwt.io ?
-Brad's does the same
+- Why does the JWT token always say "Invalid Signature"

 ## Outline